francocurotto/YDDM-re/documentation/reply_list.md

 ## ROLL
 - `roll`: list of sides rolled:
     - {`"crest"`:name of crest, `"mult"`:multiplier of side}
-- `dimlimit`: True if player has hit dice dimension limit

 ## DIM
 (no extra keys)